Sarah-tech5/LITA_Class_Documentation/README.md

 2. SQL Structured Query Language for querying of data

 3. Power BI
-- Pour créer des visualisations de données personnalisées et interactives avec une interface suffisamment simple pour que les utilisateurs finaux
+- To create custom, interactive data visualizations with an interface simple enough for end users
-- Pour creer des rapports et tableaux de bord
+- To create reports and dashboards

 4. Github for portfolio building

 ------

 ### Data cleaning

-In the initial phase of data cleaning and preparations, we perform the following action;
+We take the following steps in the first stage of data preparation and cleaning :

 1. Data loading and inspection
 2. Handing missing variables
 3. Data cleaning and formatting